APCSLowell/SublimeConfigurationMac/README.md

 2. In Sublime choose *Tools | Build System | Processing*
 3. Choose *View | Syntax | Processing*
 ![paste the code](SublimeConfig5.png)

 Congratulations, you’ve installed Sublime Text 3 with Processing!

+*Thanks to Andre Simmons for his help with these instructions!*